hangxie/parquet-tools/USAGE.md

 ### cat Command

-`cat` command output data in parquet file in JSON format.
-Due to most parquet files are rather large, you should use `row-count` command to have a rough idea how many rows are there in the parquet file, then use `--skip`, `--limit`, `--sample-ration` and the experimental `--filter` flags to reduces the output to a certain level, these flags can be used together.
+`cat` command output data in parquet file in JSON or JSONL format.
+Due to most parquet files are rather large, you should use `row-count` command to have a rough idea how many rows are there in the parquet file, then use `--skip`, `--limit` and `--sample-ratio` flags to reduces the output to a certain level, these flags can be used together.

-There is a `page-size` parameter that you probably will never touch it, it tells how many rows `parquet-tools` needs to read from the parquet file every time, you can play with it if you hit performance or resource problem.
+There is a `--page-size` parameter that you probably will never touch it, it tells how many rows `parquet-tools` needs to read from the parquet file every time, you can play with it if you hit performance or resource problem.

 #### Full Data Set